brickahax/yt-music-downloader/README.md

 # yt-music-downloader

-A pretty basic python script for downloading whole playlists, individual songs, or liked songs from your YouTube Music account.
+A pretty basic python script for bulk downloading whole playlists, individual songs, or liked songs from your YouTube Music account.

 ## How to use